sulincix/debian-subsystem/Readme.md

  make fix-debian DESTDIR=/
 ```

-if you dont need terminal and session component you can run `make install-core`
+if you dont need terminal and session component you can run `make build-core` and `make install-core`

 ### Install from single command: